European bankers told to expect tougher regulation

 Asmussen said that if allegations in the Libor interest rate rigging affair proved true, the consequences for the industry were "unforeseeable".

-Barclays was fined a record $450 million (283 million pounds) after it admitted manipulating its submissions used to calculate Libor.
+British bank Barclays was fined a record $450 million after it admitted manipulating its submissions used to calculate Libor.
 Regulators believe rigging went far beyond the Barclays and are investigating most of the world's largest banks.

 In Germany, which holds federal elections next year, all the major parties including Chancellor Angela Merkel's Christian Democrats are preparing proposals to rein in banks.